jjf3/jjf3/README.md

 ## 💭 Philosophy

 > *"Technology should serve communities, not the other way around.
-I build with that principle at the core of every project."*
+From sci-fi forums to gaming communities, I've seen how media creates lasting bonds between people.
+I build platforms that honor these connections - preserving digital culture while empowering the communities that create it."*

 ---